 The only alternative car ferry from Island Korcula to the mainland is the route between Vela Luka and Split, when we arrived on the Island, we took that ferry route, which you can read about here.

 If you travel without a car, you have several options when leaving Island Korcula.
-From Korcula town, you have a boat sailing to Orbic up to 20 times per day.
+From Korcula town, you can take a boat sailing to Orebic up to 20 times per day.

 In terms of fast ferries, there is a year-round connections to Hvar Town, Dubrovnik, and Split and during the summer season, you also have the option to sail to Mljet, Makarska, and Bol on Island Brac.